maximilianfuller/hanabi/README.md

 # hanabi
 Exploration of Hanabi AI

+To run, cd into src and run:
+python main.py

 To run tests, cd into src and run: python -m unittest

-To run main, cd into src and run: python main.py